IrosTheBeggar/mStream/docs/API.md

 ### Pages

-These pages server various parts of the webapp
+These endpoints server various parts of the webapp

 * `/`
 * `/remote`